RHallberg/wap/README.md

 WAP, Weather At Present.

-Meant to be used with SMHI's API to fetch weather information
+Meant to be used with SMHI's API to fetch weather information for display in terminal or in something like dwmblocks.

 ## Installation

+Dependencies: The crystal language

 Just do `crystal build --release src/wap.cr`